Why your hosting server location matters

 The main goal of a CDN is to offload any bandwidth strain on your original hosting server to somewhere else.
 This is often the server that’s closest to the website user who’s trying to load your website in the first place.
 While some content gets loaded from the nearest CDN server, the rest gets loaded from your hosting server, which as a result, speeds up the page delivery for your website.
 That’s why Namecheap’s Shared Hosting plans all feature Supersonic CDN to ensure that your website performance is consistent for global audiences.

-Your server location affects legal compliance
+How server location affects compliance

 Keep in mind if your website is located in one country and its servers are in another, you may encounter legal repercussions.